 In some places (marked with an orange sticker), you could still see graffiti left by residents.
 We mostly saw name and dates written but there were also a few drawings.
 Some marks were upside down because it had been written when the person was lying down.

-We also got to see one of the bathrooms in the shelter.
+We also got to see one of the eight bathroom blocks they had in the shelter.
 All the equipment had been removed but they had another life-size picture to give us an idea of what it would have been like.
 Toilets were simply buckets which had to be emptied manually into the chemical hopper.
 Matt told us about how they used compressed air to operate the sewage ejector.
 Still, with the number of people in the shelter, I could only imagine how bad the smell would have been.

 There was also a canteen in the shelter which would be stocked with three days worth of food.
 It wasn’t an elaborate menu, mostly sandwiches, cakes, soup, and tea.
 It was the only area that I saw on the tour that was marked as non-smoking.
 (Note the smoking restriction ended as soon as the canteen did and there was no wall to act as a barrier.)
 As expected, prices at the canteen were more expensive than food purchased above ground.